bevy-cheatbook/bevy-cheatbook/src/setup/bevy-config.md

 `dynamic` causes Bevy to be built and linked as a shared/dynamic library.
 This will make incremental builds *much* faster.

 This is only supported on desktop platforms.
-Known to work very well on Linux, Windows/macOS should work, but might have issues.
+Known to work very well on Linux.
+Windows and macOS might have issues.

-Do not enable this for release builds you intend to publish to other people;
+Do not enable this for release builds you intend to publish to other people.
-it introduces unneeded complexity (you need to bundle extra files) and potential for things to not work correctly.
+It introduces unneeded complexity (you need to bundle extra files) and potential for things to not work correctly.
 Use this only during development.

-For this reason, it may be convenient to specify the feature as a commandline option to cargo, instead of putting it in your `Cargo.toml`.
+For this reason, it may be convenient to specify the feature as a commandline option to `cargo`, instead of putting it in your `Cargo.toml`.
 Simply run your project like this:

 ```sh